Natural thanksgiving decorations are a great way to bring the outdoors in. Here’s a peek at our foraged Thanksgiving decorations and table.

 Obviously there are a lot of pumpkins that are brought in from the garden.
 This year we grew the famous Fairytale Pumpkin which has a lovely muted orange hue that was screaming to be our Thanksgiving centerpiece.
 Simply hollowed out the center, washed it with a mix of water and clorox to keep it fresher longer and deter mold from growing, and inserted a plastic chinese food soup container into the pumpkin.
 Then I added water and a ball of chicken wire to the plastic vase insert and added some lime green hydrangeas from Trader Joe’s and some wild rose hips and ferns collected from our frosted gardens and voila!

-As much as the pumpkin centerpiece was the focal point, my favorite detail were these little candlestick wreathes I made of wild rose hips and dried ferns from the yard.
-They’re were made super easily using green floral wire as a base and to tie it all together.
+The pumpkin centerpiece may have been the focal point, but they weren’t my favorite detail.
+My most treasured part of the natural thanksgiving decorations were these little candlestick wreathes.
+I made wove wild rose hips and dried ferns found in our yard, together.
+Super easy to make, use green floral wire as a base and to tie in your ingredients together.
+And remember to keep scale in mind!.
 These are so pretty and are drying so well I’m planning to use them on our Christmas table as well!